-If you would prefer to receive written feedback, you can email your work to Jessica.
-Jessica can only look at about 500 words of each assignment in detail, so please let her know which part she should focus on if you send more than this.
+If you would prefer to receive written feedback, you can email your work to the ADT.
+The ADT can only look at about 500 words of each assignment in detail, so please let her know which part she should focus on if you send more than this.
 Please also provide the full title of the assignment, and send any guidance you have been given (e.g. the module guide).

-You can also email your work to Jessica if you would like her to look at it before a face-to-face appointment.
+You can also email your work to the ADT if you would like the tutor to look at it before a face-to-face appointment.
 Please send it at least one full working day in advance (e.g. by 2pm on Tuesday if your appointment is at 2pm on Wednesday).

 There is a GCU London Academic Development community on GCU Learn which all London students have been enrolled in.
 This has several online courses to work through, to develop your abilities to be critical and to plan and organise your writing, and other useful links and resources.

-Jessica cannot provide advice about the content of your work; these questions need to be answered by your subject lecturer.
-Jessica will not proofread your work (e.g. checking for spelling and grammar errors, or providing detailed advice on a whole essay) as her role is to enable you to develop the ability to edit and improve your own assignments.
+The ADT cannot provide advice about the content of your work; these questions need to be answered by your subject lecturer.
+The ADT will not proofread your work (e.g. checking for spelling and grammar errors, or providing detailed advice on a whole essay) as the role of the ADT is to enable you to develop the ability to edit and improve your own assignments.

 - GCU academic development advice – information about academic writing, reading, referencing and presentations